anycable/anycable-laravel/README.md

 A Laravel broadcaster implementation to use [AnyCable](https://anycable.io/) as a WebSocket server.

-The broadcaster allows you to use AnyCable as a drop-in replacement for Reverb, or Reverb, or whatever is supported by Laravel Echo.
+The broadcaster allows you to use AnyCable as a drop-in replacement for Reverb, or Pusher, or whatever is supported by Laravel Echo.
 By "drop-in", we mean that no client-side changes required to use AnyCable, all you need is to update the server configuration (and, well, launch an AnyCable server).

 > [!TIP]
 > The quickest way to get started with AnyCable server is to use our free managed offering: [plus.anycable.io](https://plus.anycable.io)

 > [!NOTE]
-> The AnyCable Laravel support is still in its early days.
+> AnyCable Laravel support is still in its early days.
 Please, let us know if anything goes wrong.
 See also the [limitations](#limitations) section below.

 ## Requirements